adamheinrich/cm-makefile/README.md

 `make reset`.

-To debug the project, run `make gdb` (which starts OpenOCD's GDB server) followed by `make debug` in a different terminal (which starts the Eclipse debugger).
-The GDB is configured to stop at a breakpoint placed at the beginning of `main()`.
+To debug the project, run `make gdb` (which starts OpenOCD's GDB server) followed by `make debug` in a different terminal (which starts GDB in TUI mode).

-The Eclipse debugger has to be available as `cdtdebug`.
+It is also possible to use the Eclipse standalone debugger using `make cdtdebut`.
+The debugger has to be available as `cdtdebug`.
 If it isn't, simply change the `CDTDEBUG` variable.

 ## Configuration